DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.defense-evasion.organizations-leave.md

 ## Description

 Attempts to leave the AWS Organization (unsuccessfully - will hit an AccessDenied error).
 Security configurations are often defined at the organization level (GuardDuty, SecurityHub, CloudTrail...).
 Leaving the organization can disrupt or totally shut down these controls.

 <span style="font-variant: small-caps;">Warm-up</span>:

 - Create an IAM role without permissions to run organizations:LeaveOrganization

 <span style="font-variant: small-caps;">Detonation</span>:

-- Call organization:LeaveOrganization to simulate an attempt to leave the AWS Organization.
+- Call organization:LeaveOrganization to simulate an attempt to leave the AWS Organization

 ## Instructions